-The GDPR requires external parties like vendors and contractors (who are referred to as “data processors”) to follow the same legal compliance standards as you, the data controller.
-This also means that your organization is responsible for ensuring all third-parties you collaborate with follow protection measures that align with the GDPR.
-Because your organization could be held liable if an external party suffers a data breach.
+GDPR requires external parties like vendors and contractors (“data processors”) follow the same legal compliance standards as you, the data controller.
+This also means your organization is responsible for ensuring all third parties you collaborate with follow protection measures that align with the GDPR because your organization could be held liable if an external party suffers a data breach.

-If your organization uses third-parties to process data, it’s important for you to evaluate their processing activities to ensure they’re GDPR compliant.
+If your organization uses third parties to process data, evaluate their processing activities to ensure they’re GDPR compliant.
 You need to know:

 - Their protocol for reporting breaches